thisisrow/MERN-STACK-JOB-PORTAL-APP/README.md

 The current project is a MERN Stack Job Portal Application with the following features:

 General Features
-User Authentication:
+1 User Authentication:

-Users can register and log in.
+  -Users can register and log in.
-Role-based access for "students" and "recruiters."
+  -Role-based access for "students" and "recruiters."
-Responsive Design:
+2 Responsive Design:

-The application is designed to work seamlessly across devices.
+  -The application is designed to work seamlessly across devices.
-Role-Based Dashboards:
+3 Role-Based Dashboards:

-Separate dashboards for students and recruiters.
+  -Separate dashboards for students and recruiters.

 Student Features
-Profile Management:
+1 Profile Management:

-Students can update their profile, including skills, education, and resume upload.
+ -Students can update their profile, including skills, education, and resume upload.

-Job Search:
+2 Job Search:

-Students can search for jobs using filters like title, company, location, skills, experience, and education.
+  -Students can search for jobs using filters like title, company, location, skills, experience, and education.

-Job Application:
+3 Job Application:

-Students can apply for jobs with a cover letter.
+  -Students can apply for jobs with a cover letter.
-View the status of their applications.
+  -View the status of their applications.

-Saved Jobs:
+4 Saved Jobs:
   Students can save jobs for later reference.

-Job Recommendations:
+5 Job Recommendations:

-AI-powered job recommendations based on their profile (skills, experience, and education).
+  -AI-powered job recommendations based on their profile (skills, experience, and education).

 Recruiter Features
-Profile Management:
+1 Profile Management:

-Recruiters can update their profile.
+  -Recruiters can update their profile.

-Job Posting:
+2 Job Posting:

-Recruiters can create, edit, and delete job postings.
+  -Recruiters can create, edit, and delete job postings.

-View Applications:
+3 View Applications:

-Recruiters can view applications for their posted jobs.
+  -Recruiters can view applications for their posted jobs.

-Application Ranking:
+4 Application Ranking:

-AI-powered ranking of job applications based on job requirements and candidate profiles.
+  -AI-powered ranking of job applications based on job requirements and candidate profiles.

-Application Status Management:
+5 Application Status Management:

-Recruiters can update the status of applications (e.g., pending, reviewed, interview, hired, rejected).
+  -Recruiters can update the status of applications (e.g., pending, reviewed, interview, hired, rejected).

-Admin Features (Optional)
+6 Admin Features
-Not explicitly implemented but can be extended to include admin features like managing users, jobs, and applications.
+- Not explicitly implemented but can be extended to include admin features like managing users, jobs, and applications.

 Backend Features
-RESTful API:
+1 RESTful API:

-Built with Express.js and MongoDB for handling user, job, and application data.
+-Built with Express.js and MongoDB for handling user, job, and application data.

-AI Integration:
+2 AI Integration:

-Uses OpenAI API for ranking resumes and providing job recommendations.
+-Uses OpenAI API for ranking resumes and providing job recommendations.

-Cloudinary Integration:
+3 Cloudinary Integration:

-For storing resumes uploaded by students.
+-For storing resumes uploaded by students.

-Secure Authentication:
+4 Secure Authentication:

-JWT-based authentication for secure API access.
+-JWT-based authentication for secure API access.
-Error Handling:
+-Error Handling:

-Comprehensive error handling for API endpoints.
+5 Comprehensive error handling for API endpoints.

 Frontend Features
-React-Based UI:
+1 React-Based UI:

-Built with React and Vite for fast and efficient rendering.
+-Built with React and Vite for fast and efficient rendering.
-State Management:
+2 State Management:

-Context API for managing authentication and job data.
+-Context API for managing authentication and job data.
-Real-Time Feedback:
+3 Real-Time Feedback:

-Password strength checker, progress bars for uploads, and toast notifications for actions.
+-Password strength checker, progress bars for uploads, and toast notifications for actions.
 Third-Party Libraries:

 Bootstrap for styling.

 React Icons for UI enhancements.
 React Toastify for notifications.

 Deployment
 Frontend and backend are configured for deployment on platforms like Vercel and Render.